MoePus/MDL/README.md

 #

 ##aim of 2016.2.20
-* Implement the sprite render list module ¡Ì
+* Implement the sprite render list module âˆš
 * Make less drawcall when drawing with the same colorMap
 * Implement the composition module
 * Implement the point drawer module